sukhleen999/census-income-prediction/doc/report.md

 <img src="../results/eda/stat_summary_plot.png" title="Figure 1.5 Statistical summary of numerical features." alt="Figure 1.5 Statistical summary of numerical features." width="100%" />

-We observe that `capital_gain` and `capital_loss` are not giving much insight into the demarcation of the two classes
+We observe that `capital_gain` and `capital_loss` are not giving much insight into the demarcation of the two classes.

 Similar to numeric features, we explored the categorical features to observe the frequencies of each feature which may affect the performance